What is azoospermia?

 Post-testicular Azoospermia is an obstructive type of azoospermia.
-In this type of azoospermia, the testicles produce sperm, but the sperm does not enter the semen due to obstruction in the urethra.
+In this type, the testicles produce sperm, but the sperm does not enter the semen due to obstruction in the urethra.
 About 40% of cases of azoospermia are of the testicular dimension.
-Post-testicular azoospermia can occur for the following reasons:
+Post-testicular type can occur for the following reasons:

 - Congenital obstruction of sperm tubes